Israel men's national basketball team

 The Israel men's national basketball team (נבחרת ישראל בכדורסל) represents Israel in international basketball tournaments.
 They are administered by the Israeli Basketball Association.
-Israel is currently ranked 39th in the FIBA World Ranking.
+Israel is currently ranked 29th in the FIBA World Ranking.

 Israel has qualified for the EuroBasket 31 times throughout their history.
 They have also made two appearances at the World Cup, and one at the Summer Olympics.
 Israel also participated at the Asian Games from 1966 to 1974.
 The most success Israel has had on the international stage to date, is finishing as the runners-up at EuroBasket 1979, as well as winning two gold medals (1966, 1974), and one silver medal (1970) at the Asian Games.

 History

 1952 Olympic Games

 The Israeli national team played in their first international competition at the 1952 Olympic Games.
-However, the team would quickly be ousted in the preliminary tournament, with an (0–2) record and loses to the Philippines, and Greece.
+However, the team would quickly be ousted in the preliminary tournament, with a (0–2) record and losses to the Philippines, and Greece.